KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor_rightclick.rst

 ~~~~

-Plays the clip currently selected in the project tree
+Plays the clip currently selected in the project bin

 Play Zone